 In the early 1970s, the gardens to Silksworth Hall were recorded by the council as being among the finest collections of tree specimens in the country.
 While many of these trees remain, the grounds have largely been carved up and sold off for private housing.
-Silksworth Hall still stands in a fairly substantial garden, but the original grandeur of the estate (which opened to the public periodically in the mid 20th century) is saddy now diminished.
+Silksworth Hall still stands in a fairly substantial garden, but the original grandeur of the estate (which opened to the public periodically in the mid 20th century) is sadly now diminished.

-century) is sadly now diminished.
 Silksworth Hall and grounds from the air today